wleofeng/UpChallenge/README.md

 The application uses `AVSpeechsynthesizer` API to dictate workout instructions.
 You just need to follow along.

 Workout instructions are configurable, using a JSON payload.
-Current this is maintained in the `lyric.json` file.
+Currently this is maintained in the `lyrics.json` file.

 Payload example:
 ```